 Too much exposure to cold temperatures can cause frostbite on your dog’s sensitive parts of their body such as the nose, tip of the tail and ears.
 To recognize flesh that’s been frostbitten, observe if it turns reddish for a few minutes, then turns to gray after several hours.
 To treat it, just give your dog a warm bath and when done, keep them under warm blankets but do not rub the affected areas as this will cause more injury.

 At Tailored Pet Services, your dog’s safety during cold weather is our first priority.
 When temperatures drop below freezing, we’ll complete the following tasks to keep Fido safe: (1) limit his time outside, (2) put on coat and/or booties before venturing out (if provided) and (3) clean the snow and ice from your dog’s paws with a warm wash cloth or towel.
-To learn more about our services, contact us at 425-923-7791.
+To learn more about our dog walking services, contact us at 425-923-7791.